davidecaruso/davidecaruso.github.io/source/about/index.md

 - HTML5 / AMP / SPA / PWA

 ## How
-I'm on Debian :computer:
+I'm on Debian and macOS
-I use *tmux* with *fish* shell :zap:
+I use *tmux* with *fish* shell
-I write code using IntelliJ :heart:
+I write code using IntelliJ
-I listen music on Spotify :musical_note:

 ## Where
 I live in Palermo, a beautiful city of the Sicily, Italy - but probably you have seen me around the world.

 ## Why
 Coz I wanna to write here what I daily learn, concerning programming or whatever.

 Remember:
 > Verba volant, scripta manent.